djipco/webmidi/website/api/classes/Input.md

 <a name="Input+event_midimessage"></a>

 ## `"midimessage"`
-Event emitted when a MIDI message is received on the `Input`
+Event emitted when any MIDI message is received on an `Input`

 <!--**Kind**: event emitted by [<code>Input</code>](#Input)
 -->